ray-project/ray/doc/source/templates/04_finetuning_llms_with_deepspeed/README.md

 ### Cloud storage

 Similarly the checkpoints during training can be quite large and we would like to be able to save those checkpoints to the familiar huggingface format so that we can serve it conveniently.
-The fine-tuning script in this template uses Ray Air Checkpointing to sync the checkpoints created by each node back to a centralized cloud storage on AWS S3.
+The fine-tuning script in this template uses Ray Train Checkpointing to sync the checkpoints created by each node back to a centralized cloud storage on AWS S3.
 The final file structure for each checkpoint will have a look similar to the following structure:

 ```
 aws s3 ls s3://<bucket_path>/checkpoint_00000